uw-cmg/MAST/MAST/doc/source/17_0_testmast.rst

 Unit testing
 ----------------------

+Unit tests are available through the MAST tar.gz file.
+See :doc:`12_0_programming`.
+(Unit tests are not installed by default using pip.)

 To check the validity of the MAST source code, navigate to ``<MAST installation directory>/MAST/test`` and run the unit tests with::

     nosetests --exe